 At 12:30 P.M. in Estonian SSR, sonic booms were heard and stones fell at Aukoma, Kurla, Wahhe, and Sawiauk.
 The weight of these stones was ~14 kg, 7.5 kg, 1.5 kg, and 0.25 kg.
 These falls are also known by the names of Pilistvere and Pillistvere.

 The Van SchmusWood (1967) scheme for petrographic type has been modified for enstatite chondrites, establishing both a textural type (37), reflecting peak metamorphic temperature, and a mineralogical type (αδ), pertaining to the cooling history (Zhang and Sears, 1996; Quirico et al., 2011).
-Under this classification scheme, Pillistfer has thermometers that give it a classification of EL6β.
+Under this classification scheme, Pillistfer has geothermometers that indicate a classification of EL6β.

 Enstatite chondrites were formed in a highly reducing environment.
 Therefore, they contain virtually no metal in the oxide formmuch less by comparison to other chondrites and to the terrestrial planets.
 Iron in EL6 chondrites is depleted and isotopically fractionated compared to less metamorphosed EL3 and EH chondrites (Wang et al., 2013).
 A trace element analysis utilizing nonmagnetic micron-scale grains from Pillistfer was conducted by Lavrentjeva and Lyul (2017).
 They found depletions in siderophile elements and enrichments in lithophile elements, which indicates that nebular metalsilicate fractionation of precursor material occurred, as well as redistribution during parent body metamorphism.
 The mineral sinoite (silicon oxynitride) has been found to occur in Pillistfer and many other EL chondrites that have a high bulk N content.
 Sinoite is associated with crystallization from an impact melt, or alternatively, with metamorphic processes.
 This suggests that Pillistfer experienced a period of high, possibly melt-forming temperatures.
 A rapid cooling phase was initiated consistent with 0.8°C/day (Kissin, 1989).
 This was followed by a period of annealing, and then a final shock to stage S2.